apmiller108/pioneer_ddj400_mixxx_mapping/README.md

 - [ ] Update trim controls to operate on decks 3 and 4
 - [ ] See if anything needs to be done with SAMPLER pads
 - [ ] Investigate pad buttons + shift mappings
+- [ ] Update shutdown to flip off the beat sync light
 - [ ] Clean up XML
 - [ ] Clean up JS
 - [ ] Update code comments as needed